Not what you're looking for?

 Your solicitor may also be able to request for Interim Payments to be made in advance of any final settlement.

-For a list of solicitor firms that specialise in fatal injury cases and have signed up to Brake's Solicitor Code of Conduct for supporting road crash victims, go to our solicitor directory webpage.
+For a list of solicitor firms that specialise in fatal injury cases and have signed up to Brake's Solicitor Code of Conduct for supporting road crash victims, go to our Legal support webpage.

 Paying your solicitor